ia-toki/tcframe/docs/topic-guides/grading.rst

 Time Limit Exceeded (TLE)
     The solution did not stop within the time limit, if specified.

+Internal Error (ERR)
+    Custom scorer (if any) crashed or did not give valid verdict.

 The verdict of each subtask will be also shown.
 The verdict of a subtask is the worst verdict of all verdicts of test cases that are assigned to it.
 Here, RTE is worse than WA, and WA is worse than AC.

 Here is a sample output of a local grading for problems with subtasks.